The School of Humanities, Arts and Social Sciences / Undergraduate Minors at the School of Humanities, Arts and Social Sciences

 Data Visualization

-Built through a partnership by the School of Humanities, Arts and Social Sciences and the School of Systems & Enterprises, this minor gives students a interdisciplinary introduction to data visualization as a tool for communicating ideas, decisions, problems, and stories.
+Built through a partnership by the School of Humanities, Arts and Social Sciences and the Charles V. Schaefer, Jr. School of Engineering and Science, this minor gives students a interdisciplinary introduction to data visualization as a tool for communicating ideas, decisions, problems, and stories.

 Students will learn to parse and visualize data using industry-standard tools, to use the basics of graphic design, to apply programming for creating visuals, and to consider the implications of data on society and culture.